kharioki/splash-animation/README.md

 ### Behavior

 When the app is loaded, the splash screen is animated to look like Nav bar and the home content is animated to center of the screen.
+The app name is animated to the center of the top bar, and the Logo to the far right

 ### Images